elshaw82/100daysofcode/README.md

 **Thoughts**: Starting to think about putting together a portfolio website, without getting too far ahead of myself!
 Thinking about a nice grid layout, a stick nav, and some nice animation.

 **Link(s) to work*

+## Day 50: June 13, 2020

+**Today's Progress**: Full on JavaScript day today.
+Revisited some earlier modules from the course and played around with some code to make a push button confetti drop.
+Not quite there yet, but it's the first day in a while that I've been able to just mess around with code and make mistakes!

+**Thoughts**: Had a look at some codepens for inspiration - it really does motivate you to keep going!

+**Link(s) to work*